eguevara/kubernetes-service-controller-aws-elb-walkthrough/README.md

 _ "k8s.io/kubernetes/pkg/cloudprovider/providers/aws"
 ```

-And there you have it, importing this aws package from [aws.go](https://github.com/kubernetes/kubernetes/blob/bebdeb749f1fa3da9e1312c4b08e439c404b3136/pkg/cloudprovider/providers/aws/aws.go) then calls the `func init()` on load which ties it all together by returning `newAWSCloud` which is an implementation of the cloudprovider interface.
+And there you have it, importing this aws package from [aws.go](https://github.com/kubernetes/kubernetes/blob/bebdeb749f1fa3da9e1312c4b08e439c404b3136/pkg/cloudprovider/providers/aws/aws.go) then calls the `func init()` on load which [registers](https://github.com/kubernetes/kubernetes/blob/bebdeb749f1fa3da9e1312c4b08e439c404b3136/pkg/cloudprovider/plugins.go#L44) the `newAWSCloud` instance to memory by its `cloud-provider` (aws).
+So when the kube-apiserver needs a cloud context, it does a map lookup on the `cloud-provider` to its registry and gets the concrete implementation of the cloud provider interface.

 cool!!

-At this point now, the kube-apiserver is now able to build a aws provider given the aws configs from `cloud-configs` flag.
+At this point now, the kube-apiserver is now able to build a aws provider given the aws configs from `cloud-configs` flag, but this still does not tie in the aws load balancer code.. hmmm.

+Seems like the kube-apiserver is a dead end for my purpose...
-#### So now...
-How does kubernetes watch/listen to when it needs to create an external load balancer on a service resource change?
+#### So then.. what actually listens to and reacts to a change in a service resource?

 ## Controllers

 So what I realized at this point is that creating the actual `kind:Service` resource does not actually create the elb.
 This just writes to the api server and stores the manifest information to its datastore (etcd).
-Once the resource has be stored and made available to the kube-apiserver a controller reacts and attempts to reconcile a desired state.
+Once the resource has be stored and made available to the kube-apiserver a *controller* reacts and attempts to reconcile a desired state.

 ### Wait what?
 What the hell is a controller?
 A [kubernetes controller](https://kubernetes.io/docs/reference/generated/kube-controller-manager/) will watch a resource and implement the behavior (code)